Home » Water Quality » Well Water » Why Does My Well Water Feel Slimy After Softening?

 Last Updated on

-There are two main reasons for slimy well water: iron bacteria contamination or an increased sodium (salt) levels in your water softener
+This slimy texture can be caused by two main culprits: iron bacteria contamination or an increased sodium (salt) level in your water softener.

 Iron Bacteria Gives Water a Slimy Feel